-Dr. Coleman is an assistant professor at Boston University’s School of Medicine (BUSM).
+Dr. Coleman is an assistant professor at the Boston University School of Medicine (BUSM).
 She received her doctorate from the BUSM Department of Microbiology, and completed her postdoctoral fellowship at the Boston Children’s Hospital in the Department of Pathology/Transfusion Medicine.
-Coleman has done extensive research in the biomedical sciences with a focus on bacterial pathogenesis.
-She served as a principal investigator and collaborated with other investigators on several projects.
-She has been published in a wide range of peer-reviewed journals, such as Infection and Immunity, Journal of Immunology, Journal of Infectious Diseases, Mucosal Immunology, and Proceedings of the National Academy of Sciences.
-She has been invited to give several professional seminars at national and international meetings, including at the mini-symposia at the American Thoracic Society International Conference in San Diego, Calif.
-Coleman is the recipient of numerous awards, including a National Research Service Award Fellowship from the National Institutes of Health, an abstract award and two travel awards, the 2013 Corwin Award for Outstanding Departmental Citizenship, the Scholars’ Day 2013 Office of Technology and Development Award, the 2013 BU President’s Award for Outstanding Biomedical Research, and the 2014 Raymond W. Sarber Award for Research Excellence.
+She is trained in both the biomedical sciences and science pedagogy.
+As a microbiologist, Dr. Coleman’s research focuses on bacterial pathogens.
+She has served as principal investigator and collaborator with other investigators on several projects and has published in a wide range of peer-reviewed journals, including Journal of Infectious Diseases, Mucosal Immunology, and Proceedings of the National Academy of Sciences.
+She has been invited to give several professional seminars at national and international meetings, including the mini-symposia at the American Thoracic Society International Conference in San Diego, California.
+Dr. Coleman is also the recipient of numerous awards for research excellence, including a National Research Service Award Fellowship from the National Institutes of Health, the BU President’s Award for Outstanding Biomedical Research, and the 2014 Raymond W. Sarber Award.

 - Assistant Professor, Sociomedical Sciences, Boston University School of Medicine

 - Harvard University, MA